lacunablue/simple-username-generator/README.md

 TO DO
 - [ ] Turn into function and / or module
+- [ ] Set this up so n amount of users can be saved to dictionary file (JSON?)
 - [ ] Error handling
 - [ ] If username already exists, suggest secondary, tertiary
 - [ ] Research security best practices for storing user data